Taylor Swift And Zayn Malik Finally Receive Good News

 Is Taylor Swift and Zayn Malik’s new song “I Don’t Wanna Live Forever” from Fifty Shades Darker really a flop?
-An the Inquisitr recently noted, the song fell from No. 18 to 22 on Billboard‘s Hot 100 last week.
+The Inquisitr recently noted that the song fell from No. 18 to 22 on Billboard‘s Hot 100 last week.
 It was expected to be an instant No. 1 classic, especially given the star power of Taylor Swift and Zayn Malik, but that didn’t quite happen.

 Well, there is some good news for Ms. Swift and Mr. Malik this week — their single has moved from No. 22 to No. 14 on Billboard‘s latest chart.
 It was the biggest sales gainer of the week.
 As of Wednesday afternoon, it was No. 4 on iTunes and is listed as making significant gains.